Onset of spin-valley order and Stoner boundaries in twisted WSe$_2$: Introduction

-While superconducting transitions with critical temperatures of a few hundred millikelvin have been observed near integer fillings of the moiré bands in both cases, at lower twist angles ($\sim3^o$), superconductivity is found in close proximity to a correlated insulating state \cite{Xia_Nature_833838_2025}, resembling the strong-coupling physics of twisted bilayer graphene.
-By contrast, at higher twist angles ($\sim5^o$), superconductivity was found close to a Fermi surface reconstructed magnetic state, which remains metallic \cite{Guo_Nature_839845_2025}.
-More intriguingly, the experiment at $5^o$ angle \cite{Guo_Nature_839845_2025} found two distinct superconducting regimes: First, along the van Hove singularity and near $\nu=-1$ electron filling, superconductivity emerges as an isolated superconducting dome.
-At high electric field, when the density of states becomes even more pronounced, a magnetic state is triggered and splits the superconducting dome in two.
+Although superconducting transitions with critical temperatures of a few hundred millikelvin have been observed near integer fillings of the moiré bands in both cases, at lower twist angles ($\sim3^o$), superconductivity is found in close proximity to a correlated insulating state \cite{Xia_Nature_833838_2025,Xia_BandwidthTunedMottTransitionSuperconductivityMoireWSe2_2026,Guo_AngleEvolutionSuperconductingPhaseDiagram_tWSe2_Nature_2026}, resembling the strong-coupling physics of twisted bilayer graphene.
+By contrast, at higher twist angles ($\sim5^o$), superconductivity was found close to a Fermi-surface-reconstructed magnetic state, which remains metallic \cite{Guo_Nature_839845_2025,Xia_BandwidthTunedMottTransitionSuperconductivityMoireWSe2_2026,Guo_AngleEvolutionSuperconductingPhaseDiagram_tWSe2_Nature_2026}.
+More intriguingly, the experiment at $5^o$ angle \cite{Guo_Nature_839845_2025,Xia_BandwidthTunedMottTransitionSuperconductivityMoireWSe2_2026,Guo_AngleEvolutionSuperconductingPhaseDiagram_tWSe2_Nature_2026} found two distinct superconducting regimes: First, along the Van Hove singularity and near $\nu=-1$ electron filling, superconductivity emerges as an isolated superconducting dome.
+At high electric field, when the density of states becomes even more pronounced, a magnetic state is triggered and splits the superconducting dome in two, a characteristic of a reentrant superconducting state.

 From a theoretical point of view, the superconducting mechanism in tWSe$_2$ remains subject to intense debate.
 Theoretical and experimental studies have established that tWSe$_2$ realizes narrow, isolated moiré bands with strong spin–valley locking and significant Berry curvature.
 Since the underlying spin–orbit coupling breaks spin degeneracy, the resulting low-energy electronic structure can be viewed as a set of spin-valley polarized bands with effective triangular-lattice geometry, where local Coulomb interactions compete with itinerancy and topological band properties \cite{PanBandTopologyHubbard2020,Kormányos_kpTheoryTwoDimensional2015,DevakulMagicInTwistedTransition2021,CrepelBridgingSmallLargeTwisted2024,ZhangUniversalMoire-Model-Building2024}.